 Although it didn’t sound too scientific to me, I was uplifted by her prognosis.
-She deduced that he had probably been tied up for many months given the condition of his nails which would have been filed down had he been allowed to walk naturally.
+She deduced that he had probably been tied up for many months.
+This was because of the condition of his nails.
+Usually, they would be filed down had he been allowed to walk naturally.
 His hip?
 Well, it was too soon to determine, but he may have been hit by a car.

-She laid out a plan.
+Dr. Jessica laid out a plan.
 The next few days would be critical.
-After that, if he was going to make it, it would probably take six weeks for a full recovery.
-At that time she would do her utmost to find him an adoptive family.
-If we were to cover her basic costs, medicine and food, she agreed to keep him as long as necessary and promised to find him a home.
+After that, if he was going to survive it would probably take six weeks for a full recovery.
+At that time, she would do everything she could to find him an adoptive family.
+If we covered her basic costs, medicine and food, she agreed to keep him as long as necessary, promising to find him a home.
 If his hind leg needed amputating, she would cover that.
 She had hope for him.

 Of course, we were elated.
 The cost?
 We had no idea.
 It could have been $100, it could have been $1000 – it could have been $5000.
 We didn’t even ask.
 All we knew was that no money was too much for the life this little pup was owed.
 We vowed to each other, my daughter and I, that we would find the money.
-We would forego eating out, his treatment would be our birthday presents, even Eva’s roommate in Montreal offered to help out financially.
+We would forego eating out.
+His treatment would be our birthday presents.
+Even Eva’s roommate in Montreal offered to help out financially.
 We would do this.
-We would do without that.
+We would do without to help him.
 It was a given.
 We would make this work.

-We went each day to visit him, bringing food and little stuffed animals so he wouldn’t feel alone.
-We chatted with him.
-We called him Little Perro – not too original I know – but he was our Little Perro and for five days he became a part of our daily life.
-We cycled the five kilometres to the clinic each day and visiting him became a highlight of our trip.
+Each day we went to visit him.
+We’d bringing food and little stuffed animals so he wouldn’t feel alone.
+We chatted with him, called him Little Perro (not too original I know), and for five days he became a part of our daily life.
+We cycled the five kilometres to the clinic each day.
+Visiting him became a highlight of our trip.

-The day after we found him we went diving and snorkeling with a great dive shop in our little town.
+The day after we found him, we went diving and snorkeling with a great dive shop in our little town.
 My daughter went diving with a lovely young instructor named Andrea.
 The rest of us went snorkeling.
 We had a fabulous day out on the water, but Eva and I were really anxious to get back to our Little Perro.
-Our days assumed a routine – we swam and read and hiked, but the thing we looked most forward to was our daily visit to our little pup.
-He was becoming our link to Costa Rica, a country our entire family adores.
+Our days assumed a routine.
+We swam, read, and hiked.
+But the thing we looked most forward to was our daily visit to our little pup.
+He was becoming our link to Costa Rica, a country our entire family already adored.

 But the day came when we had to leave.
 The last thing we did en route to the airport was drop in at the clinic, and say goodbye to Little Perro.
 Our hearts were heavy.
 But we trusted Dr. Jessica.
 She would look after him.
 She would make sure he found a good home – I made her promise.
 “Not any home, I whispered between sobs, “a GOOD home!”
 She promised.

 To this day, I am in touch with Andrea.
 She sends me videos of him running up and down the beach.
 His back leg is healed.
-His name is Nitrox (which is oxygen-enriched air used by divers).
-She thanks us always for saving him.
+His name is Nitrox (an oxygen-enriched air used by divers).
+She always thanks us for saving him.
 She is in love with him.
 We are in love with him.
-We send him FaceBook hugs from Canada, and couldn’t be happier that he has a second lease on life, in his own country, only this time feeling loved.
+We send him Facebook hugs from Canada, and couldn’t be happier that he has a second lease on life, in his own country, only this time feeling loved.